Jones slopes and coarse volume of near-alternating links: Stable coefficients and volume bounds

-for a constant $M\geq 0$.
 Here $v_3\approx 1.0149$ is the volume of a regular ideal tetrahedron.
-In other words, stable coefficients of a highly-twisted, near-alternating link $K$ are coarsely related to the hyperbolic volume of $S^3\setminus K$. \end{restate3}
+In other words, there is a function on the stable coefficients of $K$ which is coarsely related to the volume of $S^3\setminus K$. \end{restate3}